About Us

 Details of this period

-1887: Dr. John A. Benson became the physiology professor.
+1887: Dr. John A. Benson became the Physiology professor.

-1892: The medical school expanded with the addition of a 6 story laboratory building of 27×100 feet and a hospital on Congress and Lincoln (renamed Wolcott in 1939 in honor of Dr. Alexander Wolcott, Jr. the first physician in Chicago) of 135×100 feet.
+1892: The medical school expanded with the addition of a 6-story laboratory building of 27×100 feet and a hospital on Congress and Lincoln (renamed Wolcott in 1939 in honor of Dr. Alexander Wolcott, Jr. the first physician in Chicago) of 135×100 feet.

 1897: The school property was leased to the University of Illinois and control of the school passed to the University of Illinois.
 The school name became the Medical Department of the University of Illinois.
 The initial lease was for four years.
-Dr. T.B.
-Wiggin began teaching the physiology course.
-During this period the length of time devoted to Physiology was increasing.
-The physiology course was listed as being 150 hours in the first year and 60 hours covering the nervous system in the second year.

-1899: A new agreement was made on a 25 year lease at the end of which all the schools property would become the property of the University of Illinois.
+1899: A new agreement was made on a 25-year lease at the end of which all the school’s property would become the property of the University of Illinois.

 -